cozis/WL/README.md

 </html>
 ```

-But really, WL is a full fledged scripting languages, so let's start from the beginning...
+But really, WL is a full-fledged scripting language, so let's start from the beginning...

 ### Expressions

-WL supports integer, floats, booleans, strings, arrays, and maps values
+WL supports integers, floats, booleans, strings, arrays, and map values

 ```
 100